Cryptyc/SC2LadderWebHost/CONTRIBUTING.md

     - Port: 3306 (To change the port mapping change the first port for the mysql container in docker-compose.yml)
     - Username: root
     - Password: root (change in the docker-compose.yml if you want extra security)
+6. Copy the ./www/dbconf-example.php file to ./www/dbconf.php and update any required connection details.
 6. Navigate to [http://localhost:8000](http://localhost:8000) and you should see a working site.
 Changes are synced in real-time as you update files.